FrederiqueRey/lexica/README.md

 ## Data import

-The LSJ JSON source must be placed at `data/LSJ.Words.json`.
+The Dictionaries source must be placed at `data/lsj.json`.
 The `docker-compose.yml` imports it automatically on first run via `mongoimport`.

 To reimport from scratch (drops the existing collection):